hbamoriya/Hangman_The_Game/README.md

 <hr>
 <h4>How to play</h4>
 <p style="font-family:Cursive">

-this is a simple hangman game which we all must have played while we were mere kids.
+***this is a simple hangman game which we all must have played while we were mere kids.

-a random word is bering choosen from the dictionary and you have to guess the word within the given lives(no. of chanses you have provided)
+***a random word is being  choosen from the dictionary and you have to guess the word within the given lives(no. of chanses you have provided)

-!!!THIS IS A GOOD BRAIN TEASER!!!
+***!!THIS IS A GOOD BRAIN TEASER!!!
 </p>